 Best MCAT Prep Courses

-Our in-depth guide to the best MCAT prep courses and classes
+Our in-depth guide to the best MCAT prep courses and classes available online

 At the heart of this course is their suite of interactive and highly effective video-based lessons.
-Surrounding these video lessons (which we provide further detail on below), Blueprint provides a comprehensive curriculum through a series of 160+ learning modules, which are intelligently designed to reinforce material.
+They are simply magical for visual learners. 😲 Then surrounding these video lessons, Blueprint provides a comprehensive curriculum through a series of 160+ learning modules, which are intelligently designed to reinforce the material.

 In addition, Blueprint offers a very respectable amount of high-quality practice material, including 4,000+ questions through its QBank, 15 full-length practice tests and all available AAMC practice materials.

 Crazy Good Video Lessons

 As referenced above, Blueprint’s interactive and highly engaging video-based instruction is their bread and butter.
 They have a knack for making videos that are not only visually stunning, but also convey material in a manner that makes learning easy and improves retention.

 Each video lesson features a Blueprint instructor in front of a green screen, and as they talk, text, graphics and animations appear around them.

 The text portion of the lesson is frequently supplemented with catchy graphics and helpful animations.
 In fact, many of the complex chemical processes and physical systems described in the lesson are illustrated onscreen right next to the instructor.